 There was no doubt it was a gift for him.
 No one else in his house played games, and Martin's friends had been going crazy about the game for weeks.
 He played it at Mark's birthday party, and couldn't stop talking about it.
 He made sure to drop lots of hints, and this was proof that his parents had picked up on it.
 He was ecstatic!
 But.. also guilty.

 Paging through the recent purchases revealed quite a lot.
 An old record player and some ties bought for Dad, some stocking stuffers, a pendent that was probably for Mom or grandma.. and a My Little Pony Fluttershy pajama costume.
 Obviously for Martin's sister, Vanessa.
-But as annoying as Nessy was, which he figured was a lot for a 8 year old girl, he couldn't help but know all about her love for My Little Pony.
-Including that her and her friends would all pretend to be the various ponies when they played outside.
+But as annoying as Nessy was, which he figured was a lot for an 8-year-old girl, he couldn't help but know all about her love for My Little Pony.
+Including that she and her friends would all pretend to be the various ponies when they played outside.
 And that Nessy always picked Pinkie Pie.
 Fluttershy was her friend Nichole's favorite pony, not Nessy!

 The week that followed was a terrifying mix of paranoia, guilt, and suspense.
 Did his parents find out?
 If they did, why didn't they say something?
 Are they waiting until Christmas to catch him?
 Was there a problem with the order?
 If he messed something up, he wouldn't even know!
 And when those questions weren't eating at him, he was rehearsing opening his presents and being surprised.
 He didn't want to oversell it and give himself away, but he wanted to make sure it was a happy enough reaction that his parents knew how much he appreciated it.
 A fist pump is OK, right?
 Jumping up and down is maybe too much?
 What does normal surprise even look like?